agentics-ai/code-mcp/scripts/README.md

 # Scripts Directory

-This directory contains helper scripts for setting up and maintaining the vscode-mcp project.
+This directory contains helper scripts for setting up and maintaining the code-mcp project.

 ## 🔧 Configuration Scripts